-The Bureau of Labor Statistics reported that “among the 581,000 unemployed veterans in 2020, 54% were ages 25 to 54, 41% were ages 55 and over, and 5% were ages 18 to 24.”
+The Bureau of Labor Statistics reported that “among the 581,000 unemployed veterans in 2020, 54% were aged 25 to 54, 41% were ages 55 and over, and 5% were ages 18 to 24.”
 It’s astonishing to see that a majority of veterans who are unemployed are in an age range that makes up a majority of the working class.

 But why are these numbers so high?
-While there isn’t an exact answer, some may say it’s because veterans aren’t fully aware of how to use the numerous skillsets they’ve learned while in active duty.
+While there isn’t an exact answer, some may say it’s because veterans aren’t fully aware of how to use the numerous skillsets they’ve learned while on active duty.
 The New York Times published an article acknowledging that “veterans are working, but not in jobs that match their advanced training.”

-Helping veterans understand all that they’re capable of is just one way society can help reduce the statistics on veteran unemployment.
-This can be done by educating them on the different career paths that are complementary to their skillsets.
+Helping veterans understand all that they’re capable of is just one-way society can help reduce the statistics on veteran unemployment.
+This can be done by educating them on the different career paths that are complementary to their skill sets.
 For example, a majority of veterans possess skills that would be perfect for a career in truck driving.
 Truck driving is a career that isn’t for everyone, but is a perfect match for veterans who are seeking excellent benefits, a flexible work schedule, and job security.

 Military Veteran Skills Valued by the Trucking Industry

 Here is a non-exhaustive list of skills that some veterans possess that would make them excellent truck drivers:

 - Ability to adapt;

 Of course, those who may not possess all of these skills can easily learn them over time.
 There are also skills not mentioned above that are unique to a veteran that would contribute to them becoming an excellent truck driver.

 Types of Truck Driving Jobs